Fgerthoffert/actions-get-org-repos/README.md

 This is not necessarily an issue per se, but something to consider if that same user is performing other API operations.

+## Required privileges

+The token used for performing the request must have the following scopes:
+['read:org']

 # :rocket: Usage

 ## Filter repos